History of education: Europe

-Europe overview
+Europe: an overview

 Established in 1224 by Frederick II, Holy Roman Emperor, University of Naples Federico II in Italy is the world's oldest state-funded university in continuous operation.

 Modern systems of education in Europe derive their origins from the schools of the High Middle Ages.
 Most schools during this era were founded upon religious principles with the primary purpose of training the clergy.
 Many of the earliest universities, such as the University of Paris founded in 1160, had a Christian basis.
 In addition to this, several secular universities existed, such as the University of Bologna, founded in 1088 in Italy, the oldest university in continuous operation in the world, and the University of Naples Federico II (founded in 1224) in Italy, the world's oldest state-funded university in continuous operation.
 Free education for the poor was officially mandated by the Church in 1179 when it decreed that every cathedral must assign a master to teach boys too poor to pay the regular fee; parishes and monasteries also established free schools teaching at least basic literary skills.
 With few exceptions, priests and brothers taught locally, and their salaries were frequently subsidized by towns.
 Private, independent schools reappeared in medieval Europe during this time, but they, too, were religious in nature and mission.
 The curriculum was usually based around the trivium and to a lesser extent quadrivium (the seven Artes Liberales or Liberal arts) and was conducted in Latin, the lingua franca of educated Western Europe throughout the Middle Ages and Renaissance.

 In northern Europe, this clerical education was largely superseded by forms of elementary schooling following the Reformation.
 In Scotland, for instance, the national Church of Scotland set out a program for spiritual reform in January 1561 setting the principle of a school teacher for every parish church and free education for the poor.
 This was provided for by an Act of the Parliament of Scotland, passed in 1633, which introduced a tax to pay for this program.
 Although few countries of the period had such extensive systems of education, the period between the 16th and 18th centuries saw education become significantly more widespread.

 Herbart developed a system of pedagogy widely used in German-speaking areas.
 Mass compulsory schooling started in Prussia around 1800 to "produce more soldiers and more obedient citizens".
+Michael Bayldon suggests that "the schooling system that emerged in post-17th century Britain was largely tied to forming productive citizens who would support and make profitable a Protestant empire".